 Lightyear | Best for beginners

-A low-cost broker from the UK who wants to make investing more accessible for everyone by offering more than 3,000 commission-free stocks and ETFs.
+A low-cost broker from the UK who wants to make investing more accessible for everyone by offering commission-free ETFs and low fees on other products.

 Best stock trading apps in the Netherlands compared